krian-ss/Pizza-mania-shop-website-HTML-/README.md

 # The Pizza Mania Shop Website

 This repository contains the source code for the website of The Pizza Mania Shop, a fictional pizza restaurant.
 The website provides information about the restaurant, its menu, contact details, and store hours.
-It's a static website built using HTML and CSS.
+It's a static website built using HTML.

 ## Features